 Spot Migratory Species Along the Colonial Coast Birding Trail

 While birding is a year-round activity in the Golden Isles, the winter migration patterns bring new species to look out for.
 The Golden Isles is home to five sites from the Colonial Coast Birding Trail where hundreds of species have been spotted.
 Begin your adventure near the Hofwyl-Broadfield Plantation just north of Brunswick and meander toward Jekyll Sound.
 Make sure to take advantage of the breathtaking historic sites and beaches along your path, such as the Marshes of Glynn Overlook Park, Earth Day Nature Trail, and Gould’s Inlet.

 See a Show at the Historic Ritz Theatre

 Experience the Golden Isles’ arts and culture scene at the Historic Ritz Theatre in Old Town Brunswick.
 The theater dates back to 1899 and once housed the Grand Opera House along with other historic establishments.
-This winter season, purchase tickets to see one of the most-performed operas in the world, La Boheme.
-Or, check out other events at the Ritz Theatre including art exhibits and movie screenings. *Please be aware event schedules and availability may vary due to COVID-19.
+This winter season, check out events at the Ritz Theatre including art exhibits and movie screenings. *Please be aware event schedules and availability may vary due to COVID-19.